Is Your Router Blocking VPNs? Here’s How to Fix This [Updated 2024]

 Read our disclosure page to find out how can you help VPNCentral sustain the editorial team Read more

 Is your VPN blocked by the router?
-Don’t sweat it.
-It happens to a lot of us, and I’ll show you all you need to know to fix it, step-by-step.
+Don’t sweat it!
+It happens to a lot of us, and I’ll show you how to fix it, step-by-step.

 A lot of ISPs configure their equipment to block VPNs.
 There are obvious reasons for doing so, such as security concerns and regulatory compliance.